-Team Colombia unveiled the new bikes they will ride in 2013 season.
+Team Colombia unveiled the new bikes they will ride in the 2013 season.
 Italian bike manufacturer Wilier Triestina will equip the Escarabajos in 2013 with its top-range racing model: Wilier Triestina Zero7.

 After team Lampre-ISD became Team Lampre-Merida and started using Merida bikes, Italian Team’s bicycle sponsor Wilier Triestina started supporting Team Colombia.